jroettenbacher/phd_base/README.md

 **TODO:**
 * use specific total column ozone concentrations from OMI
   * can be downloaded [here](https://disc.gsfc.nasa.gov/datasets/OMTO3G_003/summary?keywords=aura)
-  * you need a Earth Data account and [add the application to your profile](https://disc.gsfc.nasa.gov/earthdata-login)
+  * you need an Earth Data account and [add the application to your profile](https://disc.gsfc.nasa.gov/earthdata-login)
   * checkout the instructions for command line download [here](https://disc.gsfc.nasa.gov/data-access#windows_wget)
+* change atmosphere file
+  * CIRRUS-HL: use midlatitude summer (afglms.dat) or subarctic summer (afglss.dat)
+* use self made surface_type_map for simulations in the Arctic
+* use sur_temperature for thermal infrared calculations (input from VELOX)
+* use altitude (ground height above sea level) from a surface map, when over land -> adjust zout definition accordingly
+* use ocean or land albedo according to land sea mask
+*

 **Current settings:**
 * Albedo from Taylor et al. 1996
+* atmosphere file: afglt.dat -> tropical atmosphere

 **Required User Input:**